Latest population projections

 Change over 25 years for selected age groups in Lincolnshire

 Source: ONS Population Projections May 2014.
 Our population projection toolkit provides easy access to the data for Lincolnshire.
+(And there are some additional resources on Ageing in the UK on the ONS website).

 The Importance of Population